The Smith Family

 Progress with every plan

-At ActOn Wealth our mission is to create great financial outcomes for our clients and our community as a whole.
-Aside from our professional services, we work to achieve this goal in partnership with The Smith Family and two of their exemplary programmes: Business Community Champions and Leaning for Life.
+As leading financial advisors, our mission is to create great financial outcomes for our clients and our community as a whole.
+Aside from our professional services, we work to achieve this goal in partnership with The Smith Family and two of their exemplary programmes: Business Community Champions and Learning for Life.

 Partnering with The Smith Family through their Business Community Champions programme allows us to help disadvantaged young Australians create better futures for themselves.
 Sponsoring a student helps pay for school essentials like uniforms, shoes, textbooks and excursions.
 It also provides ongoing access to The Smith Family's out-of-school learning and mentoring programmes, which are designed to help students build the skills they need to thrive at school and beyond.